-In January 2010, we received a \$200.0 million upfront payment under our now terminated TC-5214 agreement with AstraZeneca, which we recorded as deferred revenue and began recognizing into revenue on a straight-line basis over the estimated development period for TC-5214 to a potential submission of a new drug application to the FDA.
+In January 2010, we received a \$200.0 million upfront payment under our now terminated TC-5214 agreement with AstraZeneca, which we recorded as deferred revenue and began recognizing into revenue on a straight-line basis over the estimated period of our substantive performance obligations under the agreement.

 We and AstraZeneca announced in March 2012 that a regulatory filing for TC-5214 as an adjunct therapy for major depressive disorder will not be pursued, and we announced that we and AstraZeneca had determined to discontinue a Phase 2b clinical trial of TC-5214 as a "switch" monotherapy.
 These events resulted in a change in the estimated period of our substantive performance obligations under our TC-5214 agreement with AstraZeneca.
 Accordingly, we revised the revenue recognition period for the upfront payment that we previously received and began recognizing the portion of the upfront payment not yet recognized into revenue on a straight-line basis over the remainder of the revised period.
-As of June 30, 2012, the full amount of the upfront payment had been recognized into revenue.
+We recognized the full amount of the upfront payment into revenue by June 30, 2012.